alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 ## Register an app instead of using a Microsoft Enterprise app

-You can create registered applications tailored to different use cases with specific permissions, such as for marketing or help desk teams.
+You can register your own applications tailored to different use cases with specific permissions, such as for marketing or help desk teams.
 This approach allows for more granular permission management and minimizes the security impact if an app is compromised.
 To create a registered app, see [Create a custom application][create-a-custom-app].

-You can sign in using the registered app by running:
+Sign in using the application you register by running:

 ```powershell
 Connect-Entra -ClientId <your-custom-app-id> -TenantId <your-tenant-id> -CertificateName <certificate-subject>